malmostad/wag-v4/index.md

 # Web Application Guidelines

-Version 4 for City of Malmö's external and internal web applications.
+Version 4 for City of Malmö's external and internal (intranet) web applications.
 {:.preamble}

 ## Our Web Presence